BleekerLab/random_forest_with_ranger/README.md

 All other columns must contain variable measurements.

 **Example:**
 An example is given below.
-The first column is called "class" and contains the sample class for breast cancer tumors.
+The first column is called "sample_class" and contains the sample class for breast cancer tumors.
 It has two levels "benign" or "malign".

 | sample_class  	| clump 	| uniformity_cell_size 	| uniformity_cell_shape 	| adhesion 	| epithelial_cell_size 	| bare_nuclei 	| chromatin 	| nucleoli 	| mitoses 	|